 Garlic for Heart Disease

 According to the Centers for Disease Control and Prevention, heart disease is the No. 1 killer in the United States, followed by cancer.
 Garlic has been widely recognized as both a preventative agent and treatment of many cardiovascular and metabolic diseases.
-This includes arthrosclerosis, hyperlipidemia, thrombosis, hypertension, and diabetes.
+This includes atherosclerosis, hyperlipidemia, thrombosis, hypertension, and diabetes.
 A scientific review of experimental and clinical studies of garlic benefits found that, overall, consumption has significant cardioprotective effects in both animal and human studies.
 The most amazing characteristic is that it’s been shown to reverse early heart disease by reversing plaque buildup in arteries.

 Garlic for Cancer